 - You don’t have to actively engage yourself to make money (passive income)

-- You have to leave your computer on all the time to increase your availability
+- You have to dedicate your computer to them 24/7.

 Over To You!